MileHacker Logo

 Immigration & Specifics

-No general entry fee for tourists beyond any applicable visa fees.
+No general entry fee for tourists beyond any applicable fees for a visa.
 A ¥1,000 "Sayonara Tax" is included in departure fares.
 Immigration includes fingerprint scans and a photo.

 Special Considerations